-I am an outdoor enthusiast masquerading as an aquatic ecologist.
-My research currently has me located at Simon Fraser University in British Columbia.
-I am in the final year of my PhD under the co-supervision of Dr. John Reynolds, Dr. Larry Dill, and Dr. Martin Krkosek.
+I am an outdoor enthusiast masquerading as a marine ecologist and conservation biologist, currently located at Simon Fraser University in British Columbia.
+I'm in the final year of my PhD under the co-supervision of Dr. John Reynolds, Dr. Larry Dill, and Dr. Martin Krkosek.

-My research interests revolve around marine fish conservation and, in particular, the early marine life of wild salmon.
-For my PhD, I am using field experiments and statistical modelling to evaluate the impacts of sea lice on the behaviour, growth, and competitive ability of wild juvenile sockeye salmon.
+My research interests revolve around marine fish conservation, I am using field experiments and statistical modelling to evaluate the impacts of sea lice on the early marine life of wild juvenile sockeye salmon.

 As a researcher and field lead for Hakai Institute's Salmon Early Marine Survival Program, I spend most of my springs and summers in the field at Salmon Coast Field Station.
 Check out Hakai's stunning video of our work here or below to see what we do and why we do it.